adrybakov/wulfric/docs/source/index.rst

   pip install wulfric

-For the full guide on wulfric installation see :ref:`user-guide_start_installation`.
+For the full guide see :ref:`user-guide_start_installation`.

 ***************
 Further reading
 ***************

 Good starting point is the :ref:`user-guide_usage_key-concepts` page.
-Afterwards we recommend to continue with the :ref:`user-guide_fundamentals`, where examples are given.
+Afterwards, we recommend to continue with the :ref:`user-guide_fundamentals`, where examples are given.

 For the full technical reference of the public part of the package see :ref:`api`.